AbdourahamaneIssakaSani/alu-shell/io_redirections_and_filters/README.md

 count directories and sub-directories in the current directory.
 - The current and parent directories should not be taken into account
 - Hidden directories should be counted
+## 12-newest_files
+display the 10 newest files in the current directory.

+Requirements:

+- One file per line
+- Sorted from the newest to the oldest